StoneCypher/jssm/docs/do want.md

     - [ ] multiple concurrent states (keanu mind blown.gif)
 - [ ] for convenience,
     - [ ] a fluent api for creation
-    - [ ] a DOT-like string api for creation
+    - [ ] a DOT-like string api for creation,
+- [ ] in background,
+    - [ ] transition probability long-term measurement

 difference between event and action: if action isn't handled, it's an error; if event, meh